Everybody loves a bad boy (or girl), and our favorite television heroes and heroines are no exception.

 Belle and Rumpeltstiltskin - Once Upon A Time

 Once Upon A Time's spin on Beauty and the Beast had Belle paired with a monster from a totally different fairy tale.
-Which turns out to be the more interesting story as Rumple actually stays a beast pretty much the entire time.
+This turns out to be the more interesting story, as Rumple actually stays a beast pretty much the entire time.
+Available to stream on Disney+ and Hulu.

 Aidan and Sally - Being Human

-This one is interesting because technically it's a romance between two monsters.
+Once again, it's a romance between two monsters.
 Sally, a ghost, and Aidan, a vampire.
-Their story is about both of them finding their humanity which is a fun twist on the usual monster romance trope.
+Their story is about both of them finding their humanity, which is a fun twist on the usual monster romance trope.
+Available to stream on AMC+ and Sundance Now.

 Cole and Phoebe - Charmed

 This one dates back almost as far as Buffy!
 Although Cole and Phoebe were arguably robbed of a happy ending, it was sweet to see Cole fight so hard to be worthy of Phoebe's love.
-And as an OG fan, I would say he earned it in the end.
+Fans would would say he earned it in the end.
+Available to stream on Peacock and PlutoTV.

 Dean and Amara - Supernatural

-One could argue that this never really became cannon but the chemistry between Dean and Amara was smoldering throughout Season 11, and I for one would have loved to see them pursue it.
+One could argue that this never really became canon, but the chemistry between Dean and Amara was smoldering throughout Season 11, and we would have loved to see them pursue it.
 Nevertheless, It was fun while it lasted!
+Available to steam on Netflix.

 Dracula and Vanessa - Penny Dreadful

-Penny Dreadful is all about monster romances but the best would have to be between Vanessa Ives and Dracula, AKA Dr. Sweet.
-At first, it seemed like Dr. Sweet was the only trustworthy male character on the show which made the twist, that he was actually the big bad of the entire three Season series, all the more terrifying.
+Penny Dreadful is all about monster romances, but the best would have to be between Vanessa Ives and Dracula, AKA Dr. Sweet.
+At first, it seemed like Dr. Sweet was the only trustworthy male character on the show, which made the twist that he was actually the big bad of the entire three-season series all the more terrifying.
+Available to stream on Showtime.

 Lee and Nygma - Gotham